CaoAssignments/cse8b-fa19-psa1-hamming-starter/writeup/writeup.md

     - We use powers of 2 for parity (2<sup>0</sup>, 2<sup>1</sup>, 2<sup>2</sup>) so that the parity bit 2 (i.e. b'010) checks for all the bits in indices that has a 1 in the middle.
 You use b'010 as a "bit mask" to binary AND (`&`) with the index and see if this parity bit accounts for this data bit.
 This means each parity bit to cross-checks the other parity bits, allowing us to detect and correct errors.
 - What happens if a parity bit is flipped?
     - Same thing as if any other bit is flipped -- the bit position will correspond to the parity bit only, and so your code should flip that faulty parity bit.
-- If you are working on the "Testing hammingDecode" part:
-    - Please make sure you type the right statement in your if-statements.
-It should be using `!(string.equals(string))` to compare Strings instead of `!=`.
 - "Directory Omitted" error when trying to copy starter files causing files to not be copied over:
     - You are trying to copy the directory itself rather than the files in it.
 This is because you forgot a command line flag for cp.
 To find out what this is, refer back to the PA0 writeup.
 - I want to know more about StringBuilder